Rethinking Cross-lingual Gaps from a Statistical Viewpoint: A Framework of Cross-lingual Gaps

-For the sake of analysis, we assume that the response space is enumerable and shared between source and target.
-We may achieve this by collating many responses in both source and target and normalizing the unique values to only encode concept while ignoring the language.
+For the sake of analysis (in this section), we assume that the response space is enumerable and shared between source and target languages.
+We may achieve this by collating many responses in both source and target, and normalizing the unique values to only encode the underlying concept while ignoring the language.
 For instance, we normalize \{{\it order of santiago, order de santiago, ordem de santiago}\} to {{\it order of santiago}.
-Hereafter, we will treat response space categorical with only the levels defined by the normalized values and logits are their corresponding scores.
+Hereafter, we will treat the response space as categorical, with only the levels defined by the unique normalized values and logits as their corresponding scores.

-With the response space normalized, we can quantify the probability of shared responses between source and target in the wake of response uncertainties.
-However, we must first model how the logit distribution tilts from source to target.
-We denote the mean and variance of logit distribution for source with $\vec{\mu}_s, \sigma^2_sI$ respectively.
-The target logit distribution is expected to be unrelated to source indicating a bias if there are knowledge barriers, i.e., distributed with mean and variance $\vec{\mu}_b, \sigma^2_bI$ respectively such that their modes do not match, i.e., $\arg\max \vec{\mu}_s\neq \arg\max\vec{\mu}_b$.
-If there is no bias but high variance, the target responses are expected to be distributed with a flatter logit mean ($\vec{\mu}_s/\tau$) and higher variance: $\eta\sigma^2_tI$ for some values of $\tau\geq 1, \eta\geq 1$.
+With the response space normalized, we can quantify the probability of shared responses between source and target in the presence of response uncertainties.
+However, we must first model how the logit vector shifts from source to target.
+We denote the logit vector for source as $\vec{z}_s$ with scaling parameter $\alpha_s$.
+The target logit vector is expected to be unrelated to source if the cross-lingual errors are biased, i.e., the target logit vector for the same question, $\vec{z}_b$, is such that their modes do not match, i.e., $\arg\max \vec{z}_s\neq \arg\max\vec{z}_b$.
+If there is no bias but high variance, the target responses are expected to be distributed with a flatter logit distribution ($\alpha_t\vec{z}_s$) for some values of $\alpha_t> 0$.
 Since we do not know the relative contribution of bias and variance to cross-lingual gap, we model target responses as a mixture of both the distributions with an unknown mixing coefficient: $\pi, 0\leq\pi\leq 1$.
 Overall, our model of source and target responses is summarized below.